-This guidebook, volume 1, is just the beginning!
-Lookout for volume 2 which will include additional information.
+This guidebook reflects updates to volume 1, to make sure the information always stays current.
 If you have a comment/critique on an aspect of this guidebook: https://forms.gle/NVGV6gJLHdvio8kx9

 This is a live document so your feedback is crucial!